InFog/evaldojunior.com/_drafts/are-micro-frameworks-suitable-only-for-small-projects.md

 small Api.
 And I think this is where the problem lies.
 If full-stack frameworks have a lot of helpful things, they are useful only for big projects, that will really make use of everything in the framework, or most part of it.
-And, of course, micro-frameworks will be the oposite of full-stack and be suitable only for small projects where you need just a few libs.
+And, of course, micro-frameworks will be the opposite of full-stack and be suitable only for small projects where you need just a few libs.

 ...
 This is not true!